iai-group/UserSimCRS/docs/source/evaluation.rst

 The satisfaction metric uses the pre-trained DialogueKit satisfaction classifier and returns one score per dialogue.

-Utility Metrics
+User Utility Metrics
-"""""""""""""""
+""""""""""""""""""""

-The utility metrics capture recommendation outcomes from annotated dialogues.
+The user utility metrics capture recommendation outcomes from annotated dialogues.
 If the input dialogues are not already annotated, they can be annotated before evaluation by enabling `annotate_dialogues` and providing `user_nlu` and `agent_nlu` configurations.
-For additional context on their role in the evaluation setup, see `Bernard and Balog, 2026 <https://arxiv.org/abs/2512.04588>`_.
+For additional context on their role in the evaluation setup, see `Bernard and Balog, 2025 <https://doi.org/10.1145/3767695.3769478>`_.

 Success Rate